RiaGusmita/BiLSTM-CRF-based-InNER/readme.md

 The model uses datasets provided by IndoNLU: https://github.com/indobenchmark/indonlu

 ## Training Dataset Format
-Training dataset is in BIO format.
+Training dataset is in BIO format where the first column refers to words and the second column represents named entity types.
 These are some examples:
 ```
 Produser	O
 David	B-PERSON